-Short Wheelbase: These are vehicles where the front and rear axles are closer together.
-This includes SUVs like a Jeep Rubicon, Toyota FJ Cruiser, or Chevy Tahoe, as well as 4x4 pickup trucks with a short bed (less than 6' long) and a regular cab.
-Short wheelbase vehicles create a situation where the rear tires start to climb a hump in the road or obstacle before the front tires go down the other side very far.
-This lifts the center of the vehicle up and over the hump preventing scraping.
+Short Wheelbase: These are vehicles where the front and rear axles are closer together, as well as 4x4 pickup trucks with a short bed (less than 6' long) and a regular cab.
+Short wheelbase vehicles create a situation where the rear tires start to climb a hump in the road or obstacle before the front tires go down the other side.
+This lifts the center of the vehicle up and over the hump, preventing scraping.

 Running Bars/Step Bars: Like low bumpers, these bars along the vehicle are used to step easily into a truck or SUV.
 They reduce clearance and can be damaged or ripped off on rough roads.
 However, they can also absorb most of an impact and protect the vehicle's body and doors.